domkris/AuthDemo/README.md

 | AuthDemo.Web      | Contains controllers and automapper configurations for handling HTTP requests and responses. | Exposes RESTful API endpoints, maps requests to appropriate actions, and transforms data between DTOs and domain models.                                                |

-This architecture ensures separation of concerns, making the application modular and easy to maintain.
-Each component is responsible for a specific aspect of the application, promoting code organization and reusability.
 <br>
 <br>
 <br>